Namees-aLbayati/ReadMe-Generator-Node/readmeN.md

   # Usage

-      This application is used for this purposes generate quick README.md generator for explain the steps and the important hints through bulding that assignmemt
-      Running # Readme Generator Project following these instructions: terminal/command line
+      This application is used for this purposes generate readme.md file to explain the guid of buliding user assignmemt Running # Readme Generator Project following these instructions: terminal or command line

   # Contributors